vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 - **Existing Image Registry -** An image registry pre-existing in the environment with a project created for storing Tanzu Kubernetes Grid binaries and the bootstrap machine has access to this registry.
 The operator unzip the TAR file present in the bootstrap machine and pushes the Tanzu Kubernetes Grid binaries to the Tanzu Kubernetes Grid project using the script present in the TAR file.
 This registry can be a [Harbor](https://goharbor.io/) registry or any other container registry solution.

-- **New Image Registry -** If an image registry solution doesn’t exist in the environment, a new registry instance can be deployed.
-The easiest way for creating a new image registry instance is installing Harbor using the `docker-compose` method and then pushing the Tanzu Kubernetes Grid binaries to the project.
+- **New Image Registry -** If there is no pre-existing image registry in the environment, a new registry instance can be deployed.
+The easiest way to create a new image registry instance is [VM-based deployment using OVA ](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-reqs-harbor.html)  and then push the TKG binaries to the appropriate project.
+VM-based deployments are only supported by VMware Global Support Services to host the system images for air-gapped or Internet-restricted deployments.
+Do not use this method for hosting application images.

 ## Tanzu Kubernetes Grid Components